DeeFrancois/tiktok-scraper-gui/README.md

 # The Unofficial GUI for the Unofficial TikTokApi

-<sup> Latest Update: **v0.8** New Tabs for byHashtag/bySearch, Bookmarks Page, Allows importing cookies to workaround current api bugs </sup>
+<sup> Latest Update: **v0.7** New Tabs for byHashtag/bySearch, Bookmarks Page, Allows importing cookies to workaround current api bugs </sup>

+<sup> Note: Until v1, this is mostly here for showcasing.
+But if you would like to use it, just contact me and I can help you get it working on your machine (getting mpv working is a bit tricky). </sup>

 Provides a user friendly interface for the [Unofficial TikTok Api](https://github.com/davidteather/TikTok-Api).
 Allows you to download your liked videos, videos from the trending page, user uploads, and more.